Larnach Castle: Construction and style

 Larnach Castle was built as the private residence of William James Mudie Larnach.
 Land for the construction of Larnach Castle was purchased in 1870, and prominent Dunedin architect R.A.
 Lawson was selected to design the Gothic Revival mansion.
 The site was clear-felled and levelled, allowing construction to begin in 1871.
-To level the construction site, workers jammed pegs into the layers of volcanic rock before pouring cold, salt water to split the surface.
+To level the construction site, workers jammed pegs into the layers of volcanic rock before pouring cold salt water to split the surface.
 Approximately 200 workmen were used to complete the main structure, using imported materials from around the world.
 Much of the stone used for the Castle came from a basalt quarry nearby.
 Other materials included yellow brick, Glasgow brick, Oamaru stone, Port Chalmers basalt, Cornwall blackstone, Italian marble, Marseilles cobbles, Catlins timber, North Island Kauri and local Caversham sandstone for the ballroom.
 The Godfrey family carved many of the building's intricate ceilings; a single ceiling in the main foyer took six and half years to complete.
 In 1875, twenty tonne of glass was imported from Venice, in an effort to enclose exposed verandahs unsuitable for Dunedin winters.
-The addition of the 3000 square foot ballroom was completed in 1887; a 21st birthday present for Larnach's eldest daughter Kate.
+The addition of the 3000 square foot ballroom was completed in 1887 as a 21st birthday present for Larnach's eldest daughter Kate.
 The resulting complex eventually contained 43 rooms and required a staff of 46 servants.
 The complex included 35 acres reserved for grounds, including a vinery, and a home farm of 300 acres with its own farmstead including a cow byre for 300 cows, stables, and quarters for farm workers.